netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>sampling</b></td>
         <td>integer</td>
         <td>
-          Sampling is the sampling rate on the reporter.
+          sampling is the sampling rate on the reporter.
 100 means one flow on 100 is sent.
 To ensure cluster stability, it is not possible to set a value below 2.
 If you really want to sample every packet, which may impact the cluster stability, refer to "forceSampleAll".
 Alternatively, you can use the eBPF Agent instead of IPFIX.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 400<br/>